MirrorNetworking/Mirror/doc/Articles/Guides/Sync/SyncLists.md

 SyncLists are array based lists similar to C\# [List\<T\>](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.list-1?view=netframework-4.7.2) that synchronize their contents from the server to the clients.

-A SyncList can contain any [supported mirror type](../DataTypes.md).
+A SyncList can contain any [supported MirrorNG type](../DataTypes.md).

 ## Differences with HLAPI